1rakan-ahmad1/Silent_Ops_FrameWork/README.md

 **SilentOps Framework** is a modular, terminal-based offensive security framework built for **educational purposes and authorized penetration testing**.

-The framework unifies **server reconnaissance**, **online brute-force attacks**, and **offline password cracking** into a single interactive menu-driven environment, following realistic penetration testing workflows.
+The framework unifies **server reconnaissance**, **online brute-force attacks**, and **offline password cracking** into a single interactive, menu-driven environment that follows realistic penetration testing workflows.

 SilentOps is designed to be: